aRandomHumanoid/CAD/Projects/fence/README.md

-A project to automate opening and closing a fence at a nearby school
+A project to automate opening and closing a fence at Boston Latin School

 Consists of a custom rotary linear motor and mounting brackets